Hitachi/ImmutableStorage/doc/ImmutableStorageClient.md

 id = OpenKey((char*)"", (char*)"", (char*)"");
 ```

-The OpneKey() returns an OpenKey_return struct.
-On success, it sets _r0_ a ID related to the key pair.
+The OpenKey() returns an OpenKey_return struct.
+On success, it sets _r0_ an ID related to the key pair.
 If it detects an error, it sets _r1_ an error message with the reason.

 __Example__
 ```C++